How to Become a Notary in Massachusetts

 Can a non-resident of Massachusetts apply for a commission as a notary public?

 Yes.
-An individual who is not a resident of Massachusetts may apply for a Massachusetts notary public commission if such an individual has a regular place of work or business within the Commonwealth of Massachusetts.
+An individual who is not a resident of Massachusetts may apply for a Massachusetts notary public commission if they have a regular place of work or business within the Commonwealth of Massachusetts.

 How long is a notary public's commission term in Massachusetts?